localgeohistoryproject/county-boundaries-topology/README.md

 ## Scripts

 There are two files in the script folder.
-The shell script, NewberryLoc.sh, which was created for Ubuntu 20.04:
+The shell script, **NewberryLoc.sh**, tested on both Ubuntu 20.04 and 22.04, does the following:

 * Downloads the ZIP files from the Library of Congress website.
 * Retrieves the appropriate shapefiles from each ZIP file.